 Arithmetic Fuchsian groups are obtained in the following way, for example, see \cite{maclachlan1987commensurability}: Let $k$ be an algebraic totally real number field so that the $\mathbb{Q}$-isomorphisms of $k$ into $\mathbb{R}$ are $\phi_1$, $\phi_2$, $\ldots$, $\phi_n$ where we take $\phi_1=\mathrm{Id}$ and $\phi_i(k)\subset \mathbb{R}$ for $i=2,4,...,n$.
 Let $A$ be a quaternion algebra over $k$, which is ramified at only one real place, and thus there is an isomorphism

 where $\bfH$ denotes Hamilton's quaternions.
 Denote $P$ the projection to the first factor.

 Let $\mathcal{O}$ be an order in $A$, and $\mathcal{O}^1$ denote the group of elements of reduced norm 1.
-Then $P\rho(\mathcal{O}^1)$ is a lattice of $\SL(2,\mathbb{R})$.
-And $pP\rho(\mathcal{O}^1)$ is a lattice in $\PSL(2,\mathbb{R})$.
+Then $P\rho(\mathcal{O}^1)$ is a lattice of $\SL(2,\mathbb{R})$ and $pP\rho(\mathcal{O}^1)$ is a lattice in $\PSL(2,\mathbb{R})$.
 The class of \emph{arithmetic Fuchsian groups} is all Fuchsian lattices commensurable with such groups $pP\rho(\mathcal{O}^1)$.
 In addition, we say that a Fuchsian group is \emph{derived from a quaternion algebra} if it is a subgroup of finite index in some $pP\rho(\mathcal{O}^1)$.

-In the realm of non-uniform arithmetic Fuchsian lattices, there exists only one commensurated class, namely, the class of the modular group $\PSL(2, \mathbb Z)$.
-This conclusion is well known and could be drawn from \cite{maclachlan2003arithmetic}*{Theorem 8.1.2}.
-Since, according to \cite{maclachlan2003arithmetic}*{Theorem 8.1.2}, $A$ is shown to be splitting over the field $k$, it is consequently splitting over all real embeddings of $k$.
-As a result, we can deduce that $k$ possesses only one real embedding, implying that $k$ is equal to the field of rational numbers, $\mathbb{Q}$.
-Therefore, $A=\SL(2,\mathbb Q)$.
+Among non-uniform arithmetic Fuchsian lattices, there is only one commensurability class, namely that of the modular group $\PSL(2, \mathbb Z)$.
+This is well known and follows, for instance, from \cite{maclachlan2003arithmetic}*{Theorem 8.1.2}.
+Indeed, by \cite{maclachlan2003arithmetic}*{Theorem 8.1.2}, the associated quaternion algebra $A$ splits over the field $k$, and hence over every real embedding of $k$.
+It follows that $k$ has only one real embedding, so $k=\mathbb{Q}$, and consequently $A=\SL(2,\mathbb Q)$.

-A Salem number $x$ is a real algebraic integer that exceeds 1, and all but one of its Galois conjugates $\frac{1}{x}$, are on the unit circle.